 Understanding the Requirements Imposed by Law for the Administration of a Special Needs Trusts

-How often have we heard “It’s all in the details.”?
+How often have we heard “The devil is in the details”?
+This cliche holds true for a special needs trust.
 A properly drafted special needs trust when administered correctly will preserve and protect public benefits and will not be considered a disqualifying resource or income source.
 To receive this special exemption, however, the trust must meet certain statutory requirements and pass review by a state agency and the Social Security Administration who jointly are responsible for the regulation and approval of a beneficiary’s public assistance program(s).

 The Importance of Proper Administration of a SNT in New Jersey

-While a distribution from a SNT may not violate a person’s program requirements, it may still be considered a violation of NJ Medicaid regulations, and it can cause a gap in services.
-Despite this potential complexity, a properly drafted and administered special needs trust can be flexible and adapted to meet program requirements even as those requirements may change over time.
+While a distribution of income or corpus from a SNT may not violate a person’s program requirements, it may still be considered a violation of NJ Medicaid regulations, and it can cause a loss of services.
+Despite its potential complexity, a properly drafted and administered special needs trust can provide flexibility to the trustee and be adapted to meet program requirements even as those requirements may change over time.

 Let us help you navigate the maze of special needs trust administration.
 At Hanlon Niemann & Wright, we have developed a comprehensive system to assist trustees in their administration of a SNT to avoid program disqualification and penalties